laiviet/cis630-experiment/README.md

 OS: Ubuntu 18.04

-Software: Python3, Pytorch, Pytorch Lightning
+Software: Python3, Pytorch 1.6.0 , Pytorch Lightning.
+PyTorch Lighting does not seem to work properly wwith newer PyTorch.
+So please stick to PyTorch 1.6.0

 ## Installation